 These devices set the amount of data to be sent from a PLC using the on-demand function in a sequence program.

 These devices set the amount of data to be sent using the on-demand function.
 Set the amount of data 64 or less.

-In all PLCs except FX3G, FX3U and FX3UC PLCs using the communication port, use D8128.
+In all PLCs except FX3U and FX3UC PLCs using communication port ch1, use D8128.